Mandeep-codes/Mandeep-codes/README.md

 - 👋 Hi, I’m @Mandeep-codes
 - 👀 I’m interested in full stack
 - 🌱 I’m currently working on projects
-- 💞️ I’m looking to collaborate on insta
 - 📫 How to reach me mandeep.codess@gmail.com
 - 😄 Pronouns: he/him
 - Currently gonna be in second year btech artificial intelligence and data science